Naushahro Feroze District

+Historic sites in Naushahro Feroze District

+The Kalhora Mosque

+The Kalhora Mosque in the village of Dali, located on the Kandiaro Road in Naushero Feroze, is a historically significant structure dating back to 1139 Hijri (1726 CE).
+Built during the Kalhora period, the mosque has experienced numerous repairs and alterations over the years.
+The walls of the mosque are 8 feet thick, and the domes have suffered damage, including cracks that have raised concerns about its structural integrity among local worshippers.

+The mosque's last major repair occurred in 1979, but the Memon community, which manages the mosque, has expressed concerns over its deteriorating condition.
+They have called for immediate repairs or renovations, warning that without government intervention, they may be forced to demolish the mosque and rebuild it from scratch.

 Government and politics

 National Assembly representation

 District Naushahro Feroze has two members in National Assembly of Pakistan.
-The district electoral is referred to as NA-212 and NA-212.
+The district electoral is referred to as NA-211 and NA-212.
 The member elected from NA-212 represents the constituencies of Moro and Naushahro Feroze Talukas.
-The member elected from NA-212 represents Kandiaro, Bhirya and Mehrabpur Talukas.
+The member elected from NA-211 represents Kandiaro, Bhirya and Mehrabpur Talukas.

 Provincial Assembly representation

 The district has five member representation in Provincial Assembly of Sindh.
 The provincial assembly electoral for the district is as below: